shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 15. Track Hours Worked Per Day
 ### Non-functional Requirements
 ### Summary
-- s
+- User is able to add hours studied/worked per day
-### Actors
+## Actors
-- the user
-- the flash card
+- User

-### Preconditions
-- the user must be signed in.
-- the
+- System (Pomodoro Timer)
+## Preconditions
+- User is logged in
+- Pomodoro Timer is used
-### Triggers
+## Triggers
+- Pomodoro Timer is run

-### Primary Sequence
+## Primary Sequence
-- step 1 action
-- step 2 action
-- etc
+- User will navigate to the hours worked view
+- System prompts user with a daily calendar view with numbers of hours/minutes worked
-### Primary Postconditions
+## Primary Postconditions
--postcondition
-- postcondition
-- etc
+- User will be able to see time worked per day
-### Alternate Sequences
+## Alternate Sequences
-- Only if you have alt seq
+Only if you have alt seq
-- Step 1 alt. seq.
-- step 2 alt. seq.
-- etc
+- System will show calendar view with nothing on it
 ### Alternate Trigger
+- User never used the Pomodoro timer
 ### Alternate Postconditions

 ---